UK financial watchdog warns consumers over CoinBurp crypto launch

 “Building this product means that CoinBurp - as a regulated broker - will have NFTs listed on the market and can be made available for investors in large and small quantities,” it said in a press statement on Friday.

-In June, the FCA said that Binance, one of the world’s largest cryptocurrency exchanges, cannot conduct any regulated activity and issued a warning to consumers about the platform, which has since come under growing regulatory scrutiny globally.
-(Reporting by Huw Jones Editing by Mark Potter)
+In June, the FCA said Binance, one of the world’s largest cryptocurrency exchanges, could not conduct any regulated activity and issued a warning to consumers about the platform, which has since come under growing regulatory scrutiny globally.

 Our Standards: The Thomson Reuters Trust Principles.